Market Movements, Volatility, and Trends Evaluation

 Fundamental trend : Bearish

-The buying pressure stagnates, the predominant selling pressure increases by accelerating its speed.
+The predominant buying pressure decreases by slowing down its speed, the selling pressure increases by accelerating its speed.

 Volatility HV * 21 D. 252 D. LTV